 Common types of concept art include:

-• Character Concept Art: Designs for characters, including their appearance, costumes, and unique traits, which help in defining their role and personality.
+- Character Concept Art: Designs for characters, including their appearance, costumes, and unique traits, help define their role and personality.